RileyAlexis/libreStack/README.md

 ## Book Metadata

 LibreStack connects to both Open Library and Wikidata in order to download metadata for each book.
 Availablilty of data for a given book is spotty.
 Librestack will attempt to place books into a series and order if data is available.
 This can also be set manually on the Edit Metadata screen.

+## Tech

+Librestack uses dot net 10 on the back end with a Postgres 17 database with a React 19 front end.
+Simple API documentation is available via Swagger at http://localhost:[port]/swagger/.

+## Feature Roadmap

+- Implement Bookmarking
+- Implement category tagging
+- Implement collections
+- Implement in reader dictionary or web search lookup
+- Implement ability to share books between libraries
+- Plan to implement ability to share libraries/books between server instances